shaimon12/PortfolioProjects/README.md

 ### Step 4: Run the Notebook

-1. Open the `Portfolio_4.ipynb` file in Jupyter Notebook to access and run the project analysis.
+1. Open the `uefa_champions_league_analysis.ipynb` file in Jupyter Notebook to access and run the project analysis.

 ## Notes on Packages